Last updated: 21 November 2023

 You can see the recommendations we have made in previous cases in reports of our other investigations.

 Who is affected by the changes to State Pension age for women?

-Women born after 6 April 1950 are affected by changes in state pension age introduced by the Pensions Act 1995 and further changes made in subsequent years.
-To see how you are affected visit the GOV.UK website.
+Women born on or after 6 April 1950 are affected by changes in State Pension age introduced by the Pensions Act 1995 and further changes made in subsequent years.
+Information is available about State Pension age and the eligibility criteria for a State Pension on the GOV.UK website.

 Are you not accepting new complaints because you can’t manage the number of complaints you’re getting?